What is a Company in Nigeria Law?Abbakin

 What is a Company in Nigeria Law?

-By the provisions of the CAMA, a company is defined as a legal entity or person separate and district from its members (Owners) who came together with a common goal or objectives.
+By the provisions of the CAMA, a company is defined as a legal entity or person separate and distinct from its members (Owners) who came together with a common goal or objectives.

 In Nigeria, Companies are Classified into 3 Main Groups: